neicnordic/endit/README.md

 Review the sample configuration, tune it to your needs and copy it to the location where ENDIT expects to find it (or use the `ENDIT_CONFIG` environment variable, see below).
-These following items needs special
+The following items needs special
 attention:

 - `dir` - The pool base directory.